-The existing businesses, with the exception of the plumbing supply yard, must be relocated within the existing Redevelopment Area if the business chooses to stay in the Area.
+The existing businesses, with the exception of the plumbing supply yard, must be relocated within the existing Redevelopment Area if the business chooses to stay in the Redevelopment Area.

-The local market, including Allenhurst and surrounding communities, contains an ample supply of comparable replacement housing to absorb any residents of Allenhurst who may be displaced by the redevelopment process.
-If the Redevelopment Plan does not cause relocation, the Borough is not responsible for relocation of people and businesses.
 This Redevelopment Plan does not include the elimination of any residential units.
-Therefore, no replacement of residential units is proposed as part of this Plan.
+Therefore, no replacement of residential units is proposed as part of this Redevelopment Plan.